Event Industry Trends for 2021: Virtual & Hybrid

 Some would argue that those virtual event numbers saw a lift because people have been working from home.

 Kurt: The numbers saw a lift because attendees didn’t have to ask their companies for a lot of budget to attend an event.
 No budget was needed for travel, accommodation, or meals.
 Event organizers were clever to realize that quickly and expanded their invitee lists to include regions they hadn’t before.
 If appropriate for the event, virtual events have a global reach.

 Also, the lockdowns forced people to get used to virtual meetup technology.
 It is an easy transition for attendees to use our platform for professional virtual events.

 A concern about virtual events is that networking opportunities just don’t translate from physical to virtual events.

 Mirza: If you don’t have the right tool to conduct a virtual event, that could be true.
-However, b2match, the all-in-one event matchmaking software specializes in b2b matchmaking.
+However, b2match, the all in one event management software specializes in AI event matchmaking.
 It is the most efficient way for attendees to find, meet, and talk to new collaboration partners.
 It automates the process and easily integrates business matchmaking into the workflow of an event.
 2020 proved that this translates very well to virtual networking events.

 Now that there is hope on the horizon that an inoculation will curb the pandemic, there is talk of hybrid networking events.